Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Approach

 A major challenge in dealing with raw source code is the huge vocabulary created by the abundance of identifiers and literals used in the code.
-Vocabulary, on such a large scale, hinders the goal of learning transformations of code as a neural machine translation task~\cite{Tufano_2019}.
-Thus, to reduce vocabulary size, we transform the source code of each function into an abstract representation by replacing user-defined entities with re-usable IDs.
+Vocabulary, on such a large scale, hinders the learning of relevant code patterns~\cite{Tufano_2019}.
+Thus, to reduce the vocabulary size, we transform the source code into an abstract representation by replacing user-defined entities with re-usable IDs.

-Figure \ref{fig:abstraction} shows a code snippet from a real function (Figure~\ref{fig:real-function}) converted into its abstract representation (Figure~\ref{fig:abstracted-function}).
-The purpose of this abstraction is to replace any reference to user-defined entities (function name, type, variable name and string literal) by IDs that can be reused across functions (thereby reducing the vocabulary size).
-Thus, our abstraction approach first detects identifiers and string literals before replacing them with unique IDs.
+Figure \ref{fig:abstraction} shows a code snippet of a real function (Figure~\ref{fig:real-function}) converted into its abstract representation (Figure~\ref{fig:abstracted-function}).
+The purpose of this abstraction is to replace any reference to user-defined entities (function name, type name, variable name, and string literal) with IDs that can be reused across functions (thereby reducing vocabulary size).
+Thus, we replace identifiers and string literals with unique IDs.
 Additionally, comments and annotations are removed.